allc/allc.github.io/_posts/2023-08-01-corctf-2023-crabspace-web-writeup.md

 ## Solution summary

 - SSTI in `Tera::one_off` to leak secret
-- WebRTC to bypass CSP restrictions and exfiltrate admin user id
+- WebRTC to bypass CSP restrictions and exfiltrate admin user ID
-- Forge admin cookie with admin user id and secret to gain access to admin view
+- Forge admin cookie with admin user ID and secret to gain access to admin view
 - Follow admin account and sort following accounts on password field to leak admin password (which is the flag)

 ## crabspace